ARMROfficial/armr/doc/setup-meek.md

 ## Meek Obfuscation Layer Setup

-**Meek** is another [pluggable transport](https://trac.torproject.org/projects/tor/wiki/doc/PluggableTransports) supported by DeepOnion which relays the traffic through a third-party server, for example a [CDN](https://en.wikipedia.org/wiki/Content_delivery_network).
+**Meek** is another [pluggable transport](https://trac.torproject.org/projects/tor/wiki/doc/PluggableTransports) supported by ARMR which relays the traffic through a third-party server, for example a [CDN](https://en.wikipedia.org/wiki/Content_delivery_network).
 This technique uses a trick called [domain fronting](https://www.bamsoftware.com/papers/fronting/) to communicate with a Tor relay while appearing to communicate with another domain.

 ### Prerequisites